Understanding Death Taxes When You Own Real Property in Florida and Pennsylvania

 B. If John was a Florida resident, John’s estate would have to file a Non-Resident Pennsylvania Inheritance Tax Return for the Pennsylvania residence only.
 John’s estate would owe only $18,000 in Pennsylvania inheritance tax [Pennsylvania residence at $400,000 x 4.5% child tax rate = $18,000 tax].
 Compared to Paragraph A above, this is a difference of $162,000 in tax savings.

-C. If John was a Florida resident and did not own any real property in another state, John’s estate would owe -0- state death tax.
+C. If John were a Florida resident and did not own any real property in another state, John’s estate would owe -0- state death tax.